mddazure/ipv6-web-app/README.md

 Azure Global Load Balancer (also known as Cross-Region Load Balancer) provides a cloud-native global network load balancing solution for distributing traffic across multiple Azure regions with ultra-low latency and high performance.
 Unlike DNS-based solutions, **Global Load Balancer uses anycast IP addressing** to automatically route IPv6 clients to the nearest healthy regional deployment through Microsoft's global network backbone.

-**Key IPv6 Features of Global Load Balancer:**
+**Key Features of Global Load Balancer:**
 - **Static Anycast Global IP:** Global Load Balancer provides a single static public IP address (both IPv4 and IPv6 supported) that is advertised from multiple Azure regions globally.
-This anycast address ensures clients always connect to the nearest available region without requiring DNS resolution.
+This anycast address ensures clients always connect to the nearest available Microsoft edge node without requiring DNS resolution.
-- **Geo-Proximity Routing:** Traffic is intelligently routed based on the geographic location of users and regional deployments.
-When an IPv6 client connects, traffic automatically enters the closest participating Azure region and travels through Microsoft's global network backbone to reach the optimal regional deployment.
-- **Ultra-Low Latency:** The geo-proximity load-balancing algorithm minimizes latency by directing traffic to the nearest region.
+- **Geo-Proximity Routing:** The geo-proximity load-balancing algorithm minimizes latency by directing traffic to the nearest region.
 Unlike DNS-based routing, there's no DNS lookup delay - clients connect directly to the anycast IP and are immediately routed to the best region.
 - **Layer 4 Pass-Through:** Global Load Balancer operates as a Layer 4 pass-through network load balancer, preserving the original client IP address (including IPv6 addresses) for backend applications to use in their logic.
 - **Regional Redundancy:** If one region fails, traffic is automatically routed to the next closest healthy regional load balancer within seconds, providing instant global failover without DNS propagation delays.